Published on

 Jennifer Laviano

-Hey, nobody likes having to admit they were wrong.
+Purchase Office 2010 Key Hey, nobody likes having to admit they were wrong.
 I don’t like it, and I’m sure you don’t either.
 But it never ceases to amaze me how much time and money is spent litigating special education matters, simply because somebody is unwilling to acknowledge that they made a mistake.
+As a […]

 Published on